 The Solo Practice

 If group classes are not your thing, it is possible to embark on your own practice of yoga.
 A simple purchase of a yoga mat and an internet search for a guided class can get you started.
 Even though you will not be receiving the hands-on benefits of having the instructor present, you will still be exercising your ability to complete the activity at hand.
 Putting your focus into yoga is going to become a great catalyst for leveling out your ADHD symptoms.
 Whenever you begin to feel overwhelmed or stressed out, try setting some time aside for a yoga session.
-A 20-minute workout will boost your endorphin levels and clear your mind so that you will be able to better function.
+A 20 minute workout will boost your endorphin levels and clear your mind so that you will be able to better function.

 Not Age Specific

 According to studies, yoga is also very beneficial for children.
-Yoga teaches mindfulness which is hard to learn on an average day.
-Meditation is one of the key components in a yoga class, and by doing this, kids with ADHD have shown great improvement in the areas of memory, self-esteem, and academic performance.
+Yoga teaches mindfulness which is hard to learn on the average day.
+Meditation is one of the key components in a yoga class, and by doing this, kids with ADHD have show great improvement in the areas of memory, self esteem, and academic performance.
 Being able to reach this mindful state is great for children because their entire well being is being impacted.
 A child who knows how to calm himself down while he experiences ADHD symptoms will achieve much more success in the classroom.
 Many schools have actually been incorporating yoga into their physical education programs.
 Although, it is not very widespread yet, a future with more yoga is going to benefit all children.
 (Source: Marlynn Wei, MD, JD)

 Improve Self Esteem

 Yoga will put you into a positive state of mind.
 With this newfound confidence boost, you will be able to choose a path of healing when dealing with your ADHD symptoms.
 Being in a positive emotional state is necessary if you wish to change the physical state that you are in.
 This is what yoga aims to do – Place you into perfect alignment with all factors considered.
 It is worth a mention to your local yoga teacher that you are suffering from ADHD.
 Some teachers actually design classes that are specifically designed to help.
-In children, building up self-esteem is especially important for schooling and socialization.
+In children, building up self esteem is especially important for schooling and socialization.
 With confidence comes successful socialization, and this is necessary for an ADHD sufferer.

 Just like any new activity, sticking with it for awhile is essential if you would like to track your progress.
-You will be amazed by the results that yoga can have!
+You will be amazed with the results that yoga can have!
 Do your research, and don’t be afraid to jump into something new.
 Yoga is suitable for all ages and any skill level.
 Remember, everyone must always start at the beginning in order to reach the top.
 Be kind to yourself and recognize the progress that you are making as you seek out alternative ways to heal your ADHD symptoms.